 Cancer is rather common in older dogs and includes symptoms that are common in other conditions and diseases as well.
-It is important if you suspect your dog is showing signs of ADR to have him seen by your veterinarian and diagnosed.
-Symptoms of cancer can also include lethargy, loss of appetite, as well as weight loss.
+It is important if you suspect your dog is showing signs of ADR to have them seen by your veterinarian and diagnosed.
+Symptoms of cancer can also include lethargy and loss of appetite, as well as weight loss.
 Cancer can occur in any bone, tissue or organ within your dog's body.
 Diagnostic testing and blood work will determine if your dog potentially has cancer or needs biopsy testing to further diagnosis.

-Because there are so many signs and symptoms that match symptoms from one condition to another, when you take your dog to your veterinarian to be seen, they may mark your dog as ‘ADR’ on his chart.
+Because there are so many signs and indicators that match symptoms from one condition to another, when you take your dog to your veterinarian to be seen, they may mark your dog as ‘ADR’ on their chart.
 The term ADR simply means “Ain't Doing Right” and is used across the industry of veterinary medicine to communicate that the dog has widespread symptoms that could relate to multiple disorders and generally does not feel well.
 Many pet owners know their dogs so well that the slightest change in behavior, such as skipping a meal or not chasing after a ball, is enough to tell their pup is feeling down.
 These are simple signs of ADR.
-Your dog may feel better in a day or two, or he may require a visit to your veterinarian.
+Your dog may feel better in a day or two, or they may require a visit to your veterinarian.